-If you fancy a splendid day at the seaside, there is a wonderful place called Marina di Vecchiano 16 km away.
-It’s a part of the Nature Park with sand dunes, pinewoods and clear water.
+If you fancy a splendid day at the seaside, there is a wonderful place called Marina di Vecchiano, 16 km away.
+It’s part of the Nature Park with sand dunes, pinewoods, and clear water.

 If you love the feel of Tuscany but are looking for a more tranquil life than what cities like Florence, Lucca, and Pisa can offer, there are plenty of pretty little towns and villages between Florence and Siena in an area called the Chianti.